Ernest-Solomon/GitHubCloneProject/README.md

-This is the description of my repo
+.This is the description of my repo
-Modification in main branch
+Modification in main branch.
 Modification in feature-greeting branch.
 Objective: Practice creating branches for feature development, merging branches, and resolving merge conflicts to simulate a common collaborative workflow on Git and GitHub. feature-greeting